Today’s inspiration is all about Fall Flower Arrangements. Let me cheer you on if you’ve never dipped your toe into floral arranging!

 Pick flowers that have more weight and substance.
 They will make the whole arrangement appear natural.

-It’s typically worth the extra money to spend a little more to get a better product.
-You’ll enjoy them more visually and you’ll be able to use them over and over again.
+Spending a little more to get a better product is typically worth the extra money.
+You’ll enjoy them more visually, and you’ll be able to use them over and over again.

 How to Arrange Flowers